Does Race Affect Drug Overdose Rates?

 • proliferation of illicit fentanyls in the illicit drug supplies

-• less access to medical and behavioral healthcare services (including drug rehab and medication-assisted treatment)
+• less access to medical and behavioral healthcare services (including drug rehab and medications for opioid use disorder, or MOUD)

 • addiction stigma within minority communities